movementkitchen/website/src/pages/movement-coaching/index.md

 ### What is movement coaching?

-Movement coaching aims to empower you to take an active part in the healing process.
+Movement coaching aims to empower you to understand and re-connect with your body and take an active part in the healing process.

+Combining alignment education and targeted corrective exercises with touch, body awareness and breathing exercises we will work together to help you cultivate an experience of safety and ease in your body and find safer, smarter ways to move.

 We will explore together which movements feel natural and which are difficult at this point, test your ability to stabilise your joints as you move and look for ways to build more balanced movement patterns in your day-to-day life.

-Combining alignment education and targeted corrective exercises with touch, body awareness and breathing exercises we will work together to help you cultivate an experience of safety and ease in your body and find safer, smarter ways to move.

-A lot of my work focuses on the nervous system and motor programming.
+A lot of our work focuses on the nervous system and motor programming.
 You will learn how to isolate and control small movements, safely building towards more complex and more physically demanding movements.
 The exercises are performed slowly and with as little effort as possible until your body eventually